momentum-laboratory/molecular-mrf/supplementary/published_pulse_sequences/scone/README.md

 # Global deep learning optimized pulse sequence for CEST MRF
 The sequences are provided in Bruker `.txt` format and pypulseq `.seq` format.
+The clinical `.seq` sequence is spin-lock-based.

 ## Description
-The folder contains protocol for brain imaging:
+The folder contains the protocol for brain imaging:
 - B<sub>1</sub> = 0-4 µT
 - T<sub>sat</sub> = 0-4 s
 - T<sub>R</sub> = 0-4 s